-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements (the "Annual Financial Statements") of Amarc Resources Ltd. ("Amarc", or the "Company") for the year ended March 31, 2020 which are publicly available on SEDAR at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements (the "Annual Financial Statements") of Amarc Resources Ltd. ("Amarc", or the "Company") for the year ended March 31, 2020, and the unaudited condensed consolidated interim financial statements (the "Financial Statements") of the Company for the three months ended June 30, 2020, both of which are publicly available on SEDAR at www.sedar.com.
 All monetary amounts herein are expressed in Canadian Dollars ("CAD") unless otherwise stated.